rimelcheikh/RnX-SOTA/evaluations.md

 _________________________________________________________________________________________________________________________________________________________

-- Objective evaluation -> Evaluating the performance -> Real number, metric, helps comparing methods
+- Objective evaluation -> Evaluating the performance -> Real number, metric, helps comparing methods -> Functional evaluations
-- Human-centered evaluation -> Assessing the validity of an output -> Yes/No
+- Human-centered evaluation -> Assessing the validity of an output -> Yes/No -> theoretical properties

 ## Evaluating the validity of XAI methods:
 - Evaluating the sensitivity or robustness of explanations to model modifications and input perturbations ( = sanity checks <=> correctness of explanations) :